 In the post-colonial context, migration has also reshaped the Islamic world.
 The number of emigrants from predominantly Muslim countries to Western Europe and the Americas has increased significantly in the past thirty years, with the exodus including highly-educated professionals, laborers, students, and political refugees.
 There are now thriving Muslim communities and magnificent mosques in Paris, London, and Rome, as well as New York, Vancouver, and Mexico City.
 Immigrant Muslims, however, have often faced considerable hostility, the product of both racial and religious prejudice in their new homes.

-Despite these challenges, the “Muslim world” continues to expand; Islam is thriving in America today.
-There are over 5,000,000 American Muslims, both immigrant and indigenous.
+Despite these challenges, the “Muslim world” continues to expand; indeed, Islam is thriving in America today.
+There are over 3 million American Muslims, both immigrant and indigenous.
 The adage, “Islam is one, Muslims are many” is clearly evident.
 Muslims of every sect, nationality, and school of jurisprudence are represented in the American community, together creating the ummah of the faith.